 Myasthenia gravis (MG) is believed to be an autoimmune disorder, which develops when the immune system malfunctions and creates antibodies that attack and cause damage to a part of the body.
 There are several antibodies associated with MG, including acetylcholine receptor antibodies (AChR) and muscle specific kinase (MuSK) antibodies.
 Some patients do not test positive for antibodies.
 Both antibodies cause interference in the transmission of a nerve signal to the muscle resulting in muscle weakness.
 This mostly affects voluntary muscles, which are the muscles a person can control.
 MG can affect any voluntary muscle but especially affects those that control the eyes, mouth, throat and limbs.

-Diagnosing MG is difficult because weakness and fatigue can be indicative of many different conditions.
+Diagnosing myasthenia gravis (MG) is difficult because weakness and fatigue can be indicative of many different conditions.
 A physician will look at the patterns of weakness and areas affected and decide what tests to perform to make a definitive diagnosis.

 Diagnostic testing may include: